There are many ways to use HyPhy:

 Run HyPhy on our accompanying Datamonkey webserver#

-This option is the easiest, supports most popular analyses, and does not require use of the command line.
-Access Datamonkey here, or see this development version of Datamonkey for newer methods and a dramatically better user experience.
+This option is the easiest, supports most popular analyses, and does not require the use of the command line.
+Access Datamonkey here.

 Run HyPhy from the command line#

 This option is the most flexible approach through which you can access all available analyses and pipelines as well as customize your own HyPhy analyses.
 Follow these instructions for download and installation.

 HyPhy can be run from the command line in two ways:

 - Standard command line tool: additional information available here